Genis-Vell: Volumes

+Genis-Vell: Captain Marvel - 2022

-Evan Valentine of Comicbook.com gave Genis-Vell: Captain Marvel #1 a grade of 4.5 out of 5, writing, "Early in my comic book reading career, Peter David's Captain Marvel is a series that remained in my head for some time.
+Evan Valentine of ComicBook.com gave Genis-Vell: Captain Marvel #1 a grade of 4.5 out of 5, writing, "Early in my comic book reading career, Peter David's Captain Marvel is a series that remained in my head for some time.
 David returns to the complicated relationship between Rick Jones and Genis-Vell alongside Juanan Ramirez and the new series doesn't miss a beat from the original run of this pair.
 Captain Marvel does a fantastic job of balancing the old school continuity with the modern events of the day, creating a fun ride for fans new and old.
 Even if you never got into the original series and have never read about Genis-Vell before, there's plenty here to love."
+Evan Valentine of ComicBook.com gave Genis-Vell: Captain Marvel #2 a grade of 4.5 out of 5, saying, "Peter David has returned to the telling tales of Captain Marvel's son, Genis-Vell, without missing a beat.
+The structure of this new series works well in terms of reminding readers what Genis' first series was like, working in tandem with Rick Jones for more humorous, light-hearted fare that still has a bite, while also catching up with what he's been up to nowadays.
+This mini-series acts as a fantastic way to make both old and new readers happy, working on the strengths of the character while also bringing something fresh to the table.
+Whether you're a fan of Genis-Vell or not, this comic is definitely worth your time."